-This Blue Smoothie Bowl is as colorful as the ocean with fruit, granola, yogurt and blue spirulina.
+This Blue Smoothie Bowl is as colorful as the ocean with fruit, granola, yogurt, and blue spirulina.
 It includes superfoods and has antioxidant benefits.

 How to Enjoy this Smoothie Bowl

-Adding Blue Spirulina into your smoothie bowl adds all the health qualities of a superfood.
-You only need a small amount of this powder to get the benefits.
 This is a great option for breakfast or a midday snack.
 This magical superfood will add a pop of vibrant blue to your food creations.
 Blend it into your smoothies, breakfast bowls, lattes, and more!

 Ingredients